monstermichl/ninja-bear/README.md

 ```

 ## Configuration
 For details about the configuration file, please check *example/test-config.yaml*.
 All possible values are described there.
 Basically the configuration consists of a *languages*- and a *properties*-section.
 The first one describes language specific properties e.g. for which language to generate, which naming convention to use for the output file or how much indent to use.
 The *properties*-section defines the actual values whereis the following types are supported: *bool*, *int*, *float*, *double*, *string* and *regex*.
 Properties can also act as helpers for other properties which don't need to be written to the final config-file.
-These properties can be marked as *hidden*.
+These properties must be marked as *hidden*.
 Acting as a helper-property means that it defines a value which other properties can use as substitute values referencing them via *${property-name}*.
+Additionally, other configuration files can be included via the *includes*-section.
+This way it is possible to use the properties from the external file in combination with the currently defined properties (see example config).

 ## Usage
 ### Commandline